w3f-grants-archive/ocw-ebics/INSTRUCTIONS.md

 #### Alice transfers to Charlie via Extrinsic

 We go to `Extrinsic` tab and choose `transferToAddress` extrinsic call.
+Fill out the necessary fields and make sure that the amount is a positive number, otherwise extrinsic will fail.

 ![Extrinsic from Alice to Charlie](/assets/alice-charlie-ext.png)